 Nancy Hellman Bechtle

-Nancy Hellman Bechtle, Chair of the Presidio Trust Board, serves on the Board of Directors for the Charles Schwab Corporation and is the Chairman of the Board for the Sugar Bowl Corporation.
+Nancy Hellman Bechtle, served on the Board of Directors for the Charles Schwab Corporation and is the Chairman of the Board for the Sugar Bowl Corporation.
 Previously, Nancy was Chief Financial Officer and Director for J.R.
 Bechtle & Company from 1979 to 1998.
 From 1987 to 2001, Nancy was President and Chief Executive Officer of the San Francisco Symphony and she has served as a member of its Board of Governors since 1984.
 Nancy served on the board of the National Park Foundation from 2001 to 2007 and held the board’s Citizen Chair from 2005 to 2007.
-Nancy has received several honors, including the Lifetime Achievement in the Arts from the California Arts Council and the Coro Foundation’s Investment in Leadership Award.
-Nancy holds a bachelor of arts from Stanford University.
-Nancy was appointed to the Presidio Trust board of directors by President George W. Bush in 2008 and reappointed by President Barack Obama in 2012.
+She was appointed a director of the Presidio Trust in 2008 and served as its Chairman through 2015.
+Nancy received several honors, including the Lifetime Achievement in the Arts from the California Arts Council and the Coro Foundation’s Investment in Leadership Award.
+Nancy held a bachelor of arts from Stanford University.

 Read more about Nancy's accomplishments and impact here.